 If a participant with temporary loss of capacity (e.g. delirium) regains capacity during the course of the trial, a member of the research team will fully inform them about the trial.
-They will be asked for their consent to continue in the study and sign an informed consent form.
+They will be asked for their consent to continue in the study and sign a Participant Consent to Continue in Trial Form in England, Wales and Northern

+Ireland or a Recovered Capacity Consent Form in Scotland.
 Participants may decline to continue their participation without prejudice.